Eduard Sobol

-Eduard Oleksandrovych Sobol (Едуард Олекса́ндрович Со́боль; born 20 April 1995) is a Ukrainian professional footballer who plays as a left-back for French club Strasbourg, and the Ukraine national team.
+Eduard Oleksandrovych Sobol (Едуард Олекса́ндрович Со́боль; born 20 April 1995) is a Ukrainian professional footballer who plays as a left-back for Czech club Jablonec, and the Ukraine national team.

 Club career

 Sobol was born in Vilniansk, Zaporizhzhia Oblast, Ukraine, in a family of the professional footballer Oleksandr Sobol.
 He is a product of Metalurh Zaporizhzhia's youth system.
 Sobol made his debut for FC Metalurhon on 5 November 2011, against FC Enerhetyk Burshtyn in the Ukrainian First League.

 In February 2013, Sobol signed a three-year contract with Shakhtar Donetsk.

 On 9 May 2018, he played as Slavia Prague won the 2017–18 Czech Cup final against FK Jablonec.

+On 4 July 2019, Sobol joined Club Brugge on loan.
+On 24 October 2022, Sobol signed a three year contract extension with the club.
+He left Club Brugge after playing over 120 matches for the club.

 In January 2023, Sobol joined Ligue 1 club Strasbourg on a three-and-a-half-year deal.

 On 23 January 2024, Sobol returned to Belgium and joined Genk on loan with an option to buy.

+On 15 January 2026, Sobol returned to the Czech Republic and signed a contract with FK Jablonec until 30 June 2027.

 International career

 Sobol was named in the 31-player Ukraine national team squad for the 2018 FIFA World Cup qualification match against Iceland on 5 September 2016.

 On 17 November 2020, he tested positive for COVID-19 whilst on international duty with Ukraine.

+On 1 June 2021, Sobol was called up to the Ukraine squad for the delayed UEFA Euro 2020.